openstack/ceilometer/doc/source/architecture.rst

 events on the ``nova`` exchange using the ``notifications.info`` topic.
 Event matching can also work using wildcards e.g. ``compute.instance.*``.

-Similarly, if enabled, notifications are converted into Events which can be filtered based on event_type declared by other services.

 .. _polling:

 Polling Agents: Asking for data